Minimum tax based on turnover

-The National Treasury of the Republic of Kenya released the draft Income Tax Bill, 2018 (ITB) for comments by stakeholders.
-The ITA was enacted in 1974 and has undergone a lot of piecemeal amendments that have, in some instances, resulted in inconsistencies and led to ambiguity in the legislation.
-The ITB has done away with the confusion created by the previous piecemeal amendments, provided greater clarity, and made the legislation simple and easy to comprehend.
+In 2018, the National Treasury of the Republic of Kenya released an Income Tax Bill (ITB) in efforts to overhaul the Income Tax Act (ITA), which was enacted in 1974.
+The ITA has undergone a number of piecemeal amendments that have, in some instances, resulted in inconsistencies and led to ambiguity in the legislation.
+The ITB is intended to do away with the confusion created by the previous piecemeal amendments, provide greater clarity, and make the legislation simple and easy to comprehend.

 Specific changes introduced

 The Finance Act, 2020 and the Tax Laws Amendment Act, 2020 have reduced the current income tax exemptions.
 Notable tax exemptions that have been repealed include: